AntoineHeu/data-science-for-mini-datasets/README.md

 - final predicted value is a weighted average (weights are a probability of being either an outlier or an inlier given the results of the 3 anomaly detection models fitted)
 - storing data in new csv - samples identified with here "drillhole_ID"

+> steps of the entire program has been fragmented here for a better visibility. predict_csv.py however needs to be related to the other fragments of the code to work.

 # Philosophy
 The idea behind the code is that:
 - we have a limited dataset with very few points we can base our model one